Christiana Edmunds

-Christiana Edmunds (3 October 1828 – 1907), was an English murderer, popularly known as the "Chocolate Cream Killer", who carried out a series of poisonings in Brighton during the early 1870s.
-Edmunds purchased confectionery from a local shop and laced them with strychnine before returning them to be sold to unsuspecting members of the public.
+Christiana Edmunds (3 October 1828 – 19 September 1907) was an English murderer, popularly known as the "Chocolate Cream Killer", who carried out a series of poisonings in Brighton during the early 1870s.
+Edmunds purchased confectionery from a local shop and laced the sweets with strychnine before returning them to be sold to unsuspecting members of the public.
 Her actions resulted in several people becoming seriously ill, and at least one death.
 Arrested and put on trial, Edmunds was initially sentenced to death.
 However, this was later commuted to life imprisonment.
 She spent the rest of her life at the Broadmoor Criminal Lunatic Asylum, dying there in 1907.

 Poisoning spree

 Christiana Edmunds was born in Margate, Kent, and was the eldest child of William Edmunds, an architect who designed the local Holy Trinity Church and Margate Lighthouse.
 Her mother was Ann Christiana Burn, the sister of John Southerden Burn and daughter of a Royal Marines captain.
 Edmunds had a privileged upbringing and was privately educated, but was diagnosed with hysteria in her early twenties.
-It was while she was living with her widowed mother in Brighton, in the late 1860s, that Edmunds became involved with the local doctor, Charles Beard.
-The nature of their relationship remains a source of controversy but, in September 1870, Edmunds poisoned Dr Beard's wife by giving her a poisoned chocolate cream.
-However, Mrs Beard recovered from the resulting violent illness.
-Dr Beard said later that he suspected Edmunds had poisoned his wife at that time, but did not act on his suspicion, due to a lack of proof and a concern over the taint of scandal.
+It was while she was living with her widowed mother in Brighton in the late 1860s that Edmunds became involved with the local doctor, Charles Beard.
+The nature of their relationship remains a source of controversy but in September 1870, Edmunds poisoned Beard's wife by giving her a poisoned chocolate cream.
+Mrs Beard recovered from the resulting violent illness.
+Dr Beard said later that he suspected Edmunds had poisoned his wife at that time, but did not act on his suspicion due to a lack of proof and a concern over the taint of scandal.